hemant-gautam/IBM-Hackathon/README.md

 # IBM-Hackathon
-We have created a web app in which we are taking a file as input and generating the transcript of that file.We are also analysing the sentiment of the transcript.If we have file in other than english language like hindi telugu then first we convert the transcript into english then we are analysing it's emotions.
+We have created a web app in which we are taking an audio file as input and generating the transcript of that file.We are also analysing the sentiment of the transcript.Generated transcript can be translated to Hindi,Tamil,Telugu.
 App is in mysite/pollapp/music/
 Some instructions:
 1. Start speaking just after you click record button.Don't wait for any text showing "recording" or something.